Home Writing Contest Submit Proposal Join Our Team About Us

 Why Paradox Matters

-So, when data misbehaves, models perform too well, or variables refuse to remain independent, don’t rush to declare failure.
-It may not be the system that’s broken.
-It may be your thinking that’s due for revision.
+So, when data misbehaves or variables refuse to remain independent, don't be quick to declare failure.
+It may not be the system that’s malfunctioning.
+Instead, it could be your perspective that requires adjustment.

 bottom of page